walter-lopes/Aloha/README.md

 ## Library open source in .NET base on Convey

-### The goal is get all concepts of software archicteture, code design and a library that helps enginners to code.
+### The goal is get all concepts of software architecture, code design and a library that helps enginners to their productivity.

 ## Projects that inspire me.